-The 150 ms time constant requirement (30 ms goal) for PCAL is that it be comparable to or faster than the photometer detectors.
+The 150-ms time constant requirement (30 ms goal) for PCAL ensures that it be comparable to or faster than the photometer detectors.
 A power dissipation requirement of < 2 mW has been adopted to ensure that PCAL operation makes a negligible contribution to the average load of the SPIRE FPU on the Herschel helium tank, and that local heating of the environment will not result when it is operated.

-The baseline PCAL device is essentially an inverse bolometer, developed by J. Beeman of UC Berkeley for use in the SIRTF MIPS instrument.
-The device is similar in principle to the one used in the ISO Long Wavelength Spectrometer (but with lower power dissipation).
-A thin dielectric substrate is coated with a metallic film and thermally isolated from its 4helium-temperature housing.
+The active element of PCAL is an inverse bolometer, similar to a device developed by J. Beeman of UC Berkeley for use in the SIRTF MIPS instrument.
+The device is also similar in principle to the one used in the ISO Long Wavelength Spectrometer (but with faster speed of response and lower power dissipation).
+A thin dielectric substrate is coated with a metallic film and thermally isolated from its helium-temperature housing.
 Electrical contacts allow a current to be passed through the metal film, heating it up to a temperature of 40 K or more.
 The PCAL emitter is a 1 x 1 mm NiCr coated Mica chip suspended from the 4-K housing by 25- $\mu$ m diameter brass wires.
 These wires are soldered on a glass fibre PC board.
 The baseline emitter architecture and a photograph of a prototype device (in this case with nylon-wire suspension) are shown in Figure 4-34.
 A typical resistance is 300 $\Omega$ , requiring ~ 2.5 mA drive current for 2 mW power.
-There is a 1% stability requirement on the constant-current drive, which translates to a comparable stability for the radiant power output.
+There is a

+1% stability requirement on the constant-current drive, which translates to a comparable stability for the radiant power output.
 Prototype devices tested to date show that the radiant output requirement can be met comfortably, with some design iteration still needed to achieve the required time constant.

-Figure 4-34 - Baseline PCAL emitter architecture and photograph of a prototype PCAL device.
+Figure 4-34 - Photograph of PCAL prototype and schematic diagram of PCAL design.

-Figure 4-35 shows a schematic of the PCAL housing design and location.
+Figure 4-35 shows a schematic of the PCAL housing design.
 The unit is attached to the BSM structure behind the mirror.
-Two cold-redundant emitters are included, and the 2.8-mm diameter hole in the BSM is sufficiently large for the full emitting area of either source to be viewed by the detectors.

-Figure 4-35 - Schematic diagram of PCAL accommodation.
+Figure 4-35 - Schematic diagram of PCAL source unit.